Mj-Werner/EE551/README.md

 This program is designed to help coastal engineers identify coastline locations from imagery of sites of interest.

 ## Problem description:
 Erosion and accretion processes are constantly shaping and reshaping coastlines.
-Coastal engineers can use this program to track this change over a given period of time by taking orthographic imagery and processing it to identify the coastal edge.
+Coastal engineers can use this program to track these changes over a given period of time by taking orthographic imagery and processing it to identify the coastal edge.

 ## How to use the program:
 To install the required packages, run the program